Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 To be counted as present, you must be in class, pairing, not late or left early.

 Your attendance record will appear on your transcript, which will be sent to internship companies as part of the match-making process.
-We want to encourage you to take days off when you need to, so if your attendance is above 90%, your transcript will say “Epicodus requires students to attend class at least 90% of the time.
-This student met that requirement.”
+We want to encourage you to take days off when you need to, so if your attendance is above 90%, your transcript will say "Epicodus requires students to attend class at least 90% of the time.
+This student met that requirement."

 #### [Signing In Late and Signing Out Early](#signing-in-late-and-signing-out-early)